Time running out to claim Missouri gas tax refund - NewsBreak

 - Full address of the gas station where fuel was purchased

-The completed form can be submitted through the Department of Revenue’s website, email it, or send it through the post office.Chiefs broadcaster Art Hains diagnosed with West Nile Virus
+The completed form can be submitted through the Department of Revenue’s website, email it, or send it through the post office.READ NEXT: Frightly News Investigates: The haunted history of the Hotel of Terror

 For that work, drivers will receive a $0.025 refund for every gallon of gas submitted and approved.